neurobioinfo/segpy/README.md

 module apptainer/1.2.4
 ```

-To ensure that `segpy.pip` is installed properly, run the following command:
+To ensure that `segpy.pip` is downloaded properly, run the following command:

 ```
 bash /path/to/segpy.pip/launch_segpy.sh -h